About Howard Capital Management, Inc. (HCM)

 If the phones of the Company are out for an extended period.

 The Company will request that our local phone carrier add a message to our line directing all incoming calls to a series of cell phone, or alternate business numbers, which will be determined at the time.
+We can also use VOIP and well as Cell phones if the land lines are out.

 If the server of the Company becomes unusable for any reason.